davericher/mmo/README.md

 ###Notes
 * Currently there is no way to mock the sending of confirmation emails, the application must be configured with valid SMTP credentials
-* I still need to extract the google analytics address and facebook app id into the environment variables

 *Email Dave@Develops.io with any questions*